jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-14 The issues with LLMs.md

-# The issue of LLMs
+# The issues with LLMs

 ![The issues with LLMs](graphics/theproblemswithllms.png)